ximon18/terraform-digitalocean-docker-registry/README.md

     docker pull <repo>/<image>/<tag>
     docker pull <fqdn>/<repo>/<image>/<tag>
 ### Managing user access rights to the registry
-Access is controlled by entries in an `/etc/registry/auth/htpasswd` file stored on the Digital Ocean Droplet.
+Access is controlled by entries in an `/etc/registry/auth/htpasswd` file stored on the DigitalOcean Droplet.
 You can revoke access by deleting lines from the file.
 You can grant access to new users by executing a command like this on the Droplet when connected via SSH:

   	docker run --entrypoint htpasswd registry:2 -Bbn <username> "<password>" > /etc/registry/auth/htpasswd